Sean Slater: Departure (2008)

-Robert Kazinsky (pictured) was suspended from the soap in 2007.
+Robert Kazinsky was suspended from the soap in 2007.

 In January 2007, Kazinsky was suspended from the show for a period of two months, following allegations he had sent raunchy, inappropriate text messages to a model.
 The character was temporarily written out of the soap, with a statement released by the BBC which explained: "Following the story in the Sunday People on 7 January 2007, EastEnders executive producer Diederick Santer has taken the decision to suspend Robert Kazinsky from early February for a period of two months.
 In addition, Robert Kazinsky would like to apologise for any offence caused to EastEnders viewers and for bringing the show into disrepute."

 On 18 January 2008, it was announced that the character was to be written out of EastEnders following Kazinsky's decision to quit the soap.
 The actor said of his decision: "If I had done everything I wanted to do as an actor before I joined EastEnders I would have wanted to stay forever.
 I have really enjoyed my time with the show – it's such a wonderful place to work and it's become more like a second home to me.
 I'll be sad to leave."
 In December 2009, Diederick Santer was asked if anything in the year had not gone as he expected it to.
 He replied: "[F]or whatever reason, I don't think Sean's exit on New Year's Day was our finest moment.
 Unusually for EastEnders, we peaked Christmas and New Year with the story and the same bunch of characters and by the time we got to New Year it had rather played out."